-Prayer and spirituality are at the heart of what the Church does, whether it is the Church of the home, the parish or the diocese.
-Through a life of prayer we grow as disciples of Jesus, by our spirituality we connect faith to life and life to faith.
+Prayer and spirituality are at the heart of what the Church does, whether it is in the home, the school, the parish or the diocese.
+Through a life of prayer we grow as disciples of Jesus.
+By our spirituality we connect faith to life and life to faith.
 The task of the Prayer and Spirituality Commission is to help the Christian people of the diocese develop their own understanding of prayer and encourage the development of a Catholic spirituality.
 The commission is to create prayer initiatives, organise Christian meditation groups and spiritual retreats.